-Choosing an engagement ring should be fun.
-There are 4 things you need to know:
+Choosing a diamond should be fun and there's 4 things you need to know:

 The cut of a diamond is believed to be one of the most important characteristics of a diamond.
 The manner in which the diamond is cut is in reality what will determine its brilliance.
 A good cut will be one that reflects most of the light that enters the diamond making it shine and sparkle more than a poor cut diamond, in which the light escapes and does not reflect as much.

 The quality of the cut of a diamond depends on several aspects of the cut: Brightness, Fire, Scintillation, Weight, Ratio, Durability, Polish, and Symmetry.
 The cut is not to be mistaken for the shape; it is determined by mathematical equations, which have been performed for centuries.
 Diamonds need to be polished and cut with precise proportions in order to make it a good cut.
 The more precise, the larger and more brilliant the diamond will appear.